Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Experiments

-\textbf{Active Model Babbling (AMB)}~~ Active Model Babbling is a variant of MB and an implementation of Architecture \ref{algo:IMMGEP} (see Section \ref{sec:IMMGEP}) where the goal space policy $\Gamma$ tries to maximize an empirical estimation of learning progress, such as in \cite{forestier2016modular}.
-The agent estimates its learning progress globally in each problem space (or for each model learned).
-At each iteration, the context $c$ is observed, a goal space $k$ is chosen by $\Gamma$ and a random goal $g$ is sampled by $\gamma_k$ in $\mathcal{O}^k$.
+The agent estimates its learning progress globally in each goal space (or for each model learned).
+At each iteration, the context $c$ is observed, a goal space $k$ is chosen by $\Gamma$ and a random goal $g$ is sampled by $\gamma_k$ in $\mathcal{G}^k$ (corresponding to a fitness function $f_g$).
 Then, in $80\%$ of the iterations, the agent uses $\Pi_\epsilon(\bm{\theta}~|~g, c)$ to generate with exploration a policy $\theta$ and does not update its progress estimation.
-In the other $20\%$, it uses $\Pi$, without exploration, to generate $\theta$ and updates its learning progress estimation in $\mathcal{O}^k$, with the estimated progress in reaching $g$.
-To estimate the learning progress $r_i$ made to reach the current goal $g$, the agent compares the outcome $o$ with the outcome $o'$ obtained for the previous context and goal ($g'$, $c'$) most similar (Euclidean distance) to ($g$, $c$): $~r_i = R(g, c, \theta, o) - R(g, c', \theta', o')$.
+In the other $20\%$, it uses $\Pi$, without exploration, to generate $\theta$ and updates its learning progress estimation in $\mathcal{G}^k$, with the estimated progress in reaching $g$.
+To estimate the learning progress $r_i$ made to reach the current goal $g$, the agent compares the outcome $o_\tau$ with the outcome $o_\tau'$ obtained for the previous context and goal ($g'$, $c'$) most similar (Euclidean distance) to ($g$, $c$): $~r_i = f_g(\tau) - f_g(\tau')$.
 Finally, $\Gamma$ implements a non-stationary bandit algorithm to sample goal spaces.
-The bandit keeps track of a running average $r_i^k$ of the intrinsic rewards $r_i$ associated to the current goal space $\mathcal{P}^k$.
-With probability $20\%$, it samples a random space $\mathcal{P}^k$, and with probability $80\%$, it uses a soft maximization where the probability to sample $\mathcal{P}^k$ is proportional to $exp(\frac{r_i^k}{\sum_k(r_i^k)})$ if $r_i^k > 0$ and $0$ otherwise.
-This bandit is a variant of the strategic bandit of \cite{lopes2012strategic}.
+The bandit keeps track of a running average $r_i^k$ of the intrinsic rewards $r_i$ associated to the current goal space $\mathcal{G}^k$.
+With probability $20\%$, it samples a random space $\mathcal{G}^k$, and with probability $80\%$, the probability to sample $\mathcal{G}^k$ is proportional to $r_i^k$ in the 2D Simulated and Minecraft environments, or $exp\big(\frac{r_i^k}{\sum_k r_i^k}\big)$ if $r_i^k > 0$ and $0$ otherwise, in the Robotic environment.